 Angelus Echeverry is a composer, singer, and multi-instrumentalist.
 His music is oriented toward and inspired by the sacred mysteries of God.
-Musical styles and form range from chamber to large-scale works, art songs, litanies, and hymns, to devotional, liturgical and concert works.
+Musical styles and form range from chamber to large-scale works; from art songs, litanies and hymns, to devotional, liturgical and concert works.
 Some compositional influences include: Hildegard of Bingen, Victoria, Bach, Messiaen, Part, Penderecki, among others.
 Angelus is a Roman Catholic Benedictine Priest-Monk from St Andrew's Abbey in Valyermo, California, U.S.A.

 Angelus was always drawn to music as a child.
 He first studied classical guitar and piano, and later took up euphonium and electric bass.
 During the years he played and sang in his original progressive rock band Themes, he began formal classical composition lessons.
 He has also composed electronic music, under the pseudonym: Datapeg.

 Angelus has been in or around choral music for most of his life and this is his first musical love.
 His choral music has been performed notably at St Patrick's Cathedral in NYC, the Cathedral of Our Lady of the Angels in Los Angeles (by the former Paulist Choristers of California, now the National Children's Chorus), at St Anne's Church in Jerusalem, and at the unSUNg concert series at St Mark's Episcopal Church in Glendale, California as well as in other local churches in the greater Los Angeles area.